 Health Sciences Summary

-IBLCE receives inquires about how to know if an exam candidate’s education background meets the requirements for Heath Science Education.
+We receive enquires about how to know if an examination candidate’s education background meets the requirements for Heath Science Education.
 Below is a summary of the criteria to look for in the courses to determine if they meet the requirements.

-Before applying for the exam, if candidates’ educational background is not from the list of Recognised Health Professions, then IBLCE requires completion of education in 14 health science subjects.
-Please review the IBLCE Health Sciences Visual Graph.
+Before applying for the examination, if candidates’ educational background is not from the list of Recognised Health Professions, then we require completion of education in 14 health science subjects.

 The following 8 subjects must be taken from an accredited institution of higher learning: